stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 it by night and without the accustomed crowds of investigators, so that we were often tempted to use the acetylene headlight despite the attention it might attract.
 It was not a wholesome landscape after dark, and I believe I would have noticed its morbidity even had I been ignorant of the terror that stalked there.
-Of wild creatures there were none&mdash;they are wise when death leers close.
-The ancient lightning-scarred trees seemed unnaturally large and twisted, and the other vegetation unnaturally thick and feverish, while curious mounds and hummocks in the weedy, fulgurite-pitted earth reminded me of snakes and dead men&rsquo;s skulls swelled to gigantic proportions.
+Of wild creatures there were none--they are wise when death leers close.
+The ancient lightning-scarred trees seemed unnaturally large and twisted, and the other vegetation unnaturally thick and feverish, while curious mounds and hummocks in the weedy, fulgurite-pitted earth reminded me of snakes and dead men's skulls swelled to gigantic proportions.

   Fear had lurked on Tempest Mountain for more than a century.
-This I learned at once from newspaper accounts of the catastrophe which first brought the region to the world&rsquo;s notice.
+This I learned at once from newspaper accounts of the catastrophe which first brought the region to the world's notice.
 The place is a remote, lonely elevation in that part of the Catskills where Dutch civilisation once feebly and transiently penetrated, leaving behind as it receded only a few ruined mansions and a degenerate squatter population inhabiting pitiful hamlets on isolated slopes.
 Normal beings